What to Know About Living in Youngstown, Ohio

 What neighborhoods are in Youngstown, OH?

-Youngstown had 27 recognized neighborhoods, plus some small towns considered part of its metro.
-Many of the historic neighborhoods were founded by immigrants from various countries.
-So the home styles, business, and names reflect their roots.
-Your choices range from the downtown area and historic districts to the suburbs, with homesteads and large lots.
+Youngstown has 27 recognized neighborhoods, plus some small towns considered part of its metro.
+Immigrants from various countries founded many of the historic neighborhoods.
+Local home styles, business, and names reflect their international roots.
+Your choices in places to live range from the downtown area and historic districts to the suburbs, with homesteads and large lots.
 Some places to look around:

-Brier Hill is the “Little Italy” of Youngstown, as it was first settled by Italian immigrants in the lower north side to work the nearby coal miles.
+Brier Hill is the “Little Italy” of Youngstown.
+It was first settled by Italian immigrants in the lower north side to work the nearby coal mines.
 Housing grew in tandem.

-Kirkmere is a west-side neighborhood developed post-World War II and has a great location near Mill Creek Park.
+Kirkmere is a west-side neighborhood developed post-World War II.
+It has a prime location near the popular Mill Creek Park.

 Steelton developed in the 1900s around the Carnegie Iron and Steel Company to supply housing for the workers.
-It has eastern European architectural influences, as immigrants from Ukraine, Serbia, and Russia settled into the area.
-It is close to the Ohio Works Industrial Park still under development.
+It has eastern European architectural influences, as immigrants from Ukraine, Serbia, and Russia settled there.
+It is close to the Ohio Works Industrial Park, which is still under development.

-Lansingville was the community built by Slovak Americans on the south side, but it included various other immigrants over the years, too.
-Today it is near I-680 for convenient travel access.
+Lansingville was a community built by Slovak Americans on the south side, but it also included various other immigrants over the years.
+Today, it is near I-680 for convenient travel access.

 Are there any waterfront properties found in Youngstown, OH?

-Even though the city is located on the Mahoning River, you won’t find ample waterfront real estate in the Youngstown area.
-Part of this is because the Mahoning River is surrounded by industrial properties.
-Mill Creek Park and the Ohio State Penitentiary surround the other large waterfront in Youngstown.
+Even though the city is on the Mahoning River, you won’t find ample waterfront real estate in the Youngstown area.
+Part of this is because industrial properties surround the Mahoning River.
+Mill Creek Park and the Ohio State Penitentiary occupy other large waterfront sections in Youngstown.

-Occasionally, you will find some property that may have a creek or a run in the backyard, but these are not going to be prevalent nor a resource for boating out your door.
+Occasionally, you will find some property with a creek or a run in the backyard, but these are not going to be prevalent or a resource for boating out your door.

-If you want waterfront real estate, you can look in the nearby suburb of Mineral Ridge or along the Meander Creek Reservoir.
+If you want waterfront real estate, the best bet is to search outside the city limits.
+Look in the nearby suburb of Mineral Ridge or along the Meander Creek Reservoir.
 South of town, Evans Lake is another potential option.

 How is golf in Youngstown, OH?